devshred/todo-api-quarkus/README.md

 # Todo-API based on Quarkus
 This project uses Quarkus to provide a simple todo-app API and is used for sample deployments in the scope of an [OKD](https://www.okd.io) workshop.
+It implements an [OpenAPI spec](https://raw.githubusercontent.com/devshred/todo-api-spring-kotlin/main/src/main/resources/todo-spec.yaml) and can be tested with a [frontend based on Vue.js](https://github.com/devshred/todo-web).

 ## Running the application in dev mode
 ```shell script